 5th Stop: Hallstatt, Austria (3 Days)

 This site was a special place because of the salt rocks mined just beneath the Alps here, and these salt rocks were traded and mined for over 7,000 years, as far as Asia.
-Because of the natural resource here, the Celts became wealthy, and were buried with their riches.
-In some cases they were buried still sitting in their chariots with their armor and weapons.
+Because of the natural resource here, the Celts became wealthy and were buried with their riches.
+In some cases, they were buried still sitting in their chariots with their armor and weapons.
 I came to Hallstatt specifically to see the history for myself.
-I even wandered around the forest and mountain streams here looking for artifacts (sshhh).
-I still get chills looking at this photo because of the moment and the exact positioning of the light.
+I even wandered around the forest and mountain streams here looking for artifacts.

 Where We Stayed in Hallstatt

-Accomodation is relatively scarce in Hallstatt, given its increasing popularity and small stature of a town.
+Accommodation is relatively scarce in Hallstatt, given its increasing popularity and small stature of a town.
 We found extreme comfort and a remarkable view at the Hallstatt Heritage Hotel.
 The rooms were large and clean, and the staff were attentive.
 Keep in mind that this hotel maintains two buildings, which are a hundred or so yards apart.
-Depending on the room you receive, you may be positioned lakeside, or slightly more inland in town.
+Depending on the room you receive, you may be positioned lakeside or slightly more inland in town.
 However, both buildings are upscale.
 The breakfast buffet is located by the lakeside building and is included.
-Here are the current rates for the Heritage Hotel on TripAdvisor.

 6th Stop: Vienna, Austria (3 Days)